Some Examples

 }

-// Return the total length, including the header length and the body length
+// Return packet length, which includes header length + body length

 $total_len = base_convert(substr($recv_buffer, 0, 10), 10, 10);